Intuit Interchange Format (.IIF) files

 - You can import transactions but you cannot export transactions.

 - The amount of imported data.
-Refer to maximum number of list items and transactions QuickBooks can process for details.
+Refer to maximum number of list items and transactions QuickBooks Desktop can process for details.

 - You cannot import or export Price Levels set up on a Per Item basis.
 You can import and export Price Levels set up on a Percentage basis.